MarawanHassaan/movie-recommender/readme.md

 This schema provides the foundation for storing user data, movie information, genre classifications, and user-generated rankings, along with the relationships between these entities.

 ### Getting Started

 #### Prerequisites
+Before you start building or running the REST API using Spring Boot, make sure you have the following installed and set up:

+1. Java Development Kit (JDK):
+   Version Java 21 or higher (depending on your Spring Boot version).
+   Check this step by running `java -version` in your terminal.

+2. Maven: Used for project build and dependency management.
+Check this by running `mvn -v`.

+3. Spring Boot:
+   You don't need to install Spring Boot manually — it's managed by Maven.
+Use Spring Iniliazer to bootstrap your project.

+4. IDE: For example IntelliJ IDEA (preferred with Spring plugin).

 #### Installation
 1- Clone the repository